Hypofrontality: Associated medical conditions

 Hypofrontality is known to be a condition associated with the disorders listed below, though the exact role that hypofrontality plays in each of them has yet to be determined.
 The contribution that hypofrontality has in each case is hard to determine, mostly because the disorders themselves are not fully understood.

 Schizophrenia

 Schizophrenia is a mental disorder that most commonly affects social and emotional functioning.
 Besides emotional and psychological influences, it is believed that genetics and early development play a role in the onset of schizophrenia.
 The physical aspects of the disease are actual differences in the brain of the affected.
 Mostly in the frontal cortex, these differences often stem from a smaller brain volume, and the decreased blood flow that results influences the hypofrontality.
 It has not been determined if the reduction of the frontal cortex is the ultimate cause of the symptoms, or if the condition worsens as the symptoms develop.

+In addition to all this, schizophrenia is characterized by cognitive impairments in executive function, affecting planning and goal-directed behavior.
+Negative symptoms are tied to potential dysfunction in the frontal lobe.
+While neuroimaging studies have yielded inconsistent results regarding brain volume, metabolism, and blood flow, functional neuroimaging during specific tasks demonstrates underactivation of the frontal cortex in schizophrenia.
+Negative symptoms, referred to as "psychomotor poverty," are linked to decreased frontal activation during tasks, resulting in slowed mental processing and planning deficits.
+This frontal dysfunction is specific to a sub-syndrome of schizophrenia, with three consistent syndromes: disorganization, positive, and negative.
+Negative symptoms are associated with compromised long-term adaptation and executive deficits.
+Tailoring treatment plans to address frontal deficits in real-life situations may enhance the effectiveness of interventions.